 Devocion Café – Brooklyn, New York

 New Yorkers reportedly drink seven times more coffee than anyone else in the United States.
-With so many devoted fans, the region is a bastion of notable gourmet coffee shops.
+With so many devoted fans, the region is a bastion of notable gourmet, speciality coffee shops.
 Perhaps none is more impressive than Devocion Café in Brooklyn.
 This establishment’s coffee beans are sourced from hand-selected farms in Colombia and dry-milled in Bogota before being shipped to the United States for roasting.
 Devocion Café is housed in a former warehouse dating back to the time the neighborhood was a working waterfront district.
 Reclaimed wood, bare brick, and steel beams of the original structure wow customers as they indulge in specialty coffees such as Toro with notes of cacao, vanilla, cherry, and almond; or El Sol, consisting of notes of peach, caramel and cinnamon which is why this place makes our list as one of the best coffee shops in the U.S.

 Press Coffee Roasters – Scottsdale, Arizona

 If you’re a coffee drinker who’s a fan of nostalgia, Press Coffee Roasters in Scottsdale is the place for you.
-The inviting coffee shop is crafted with reclaimed wood deriving from the home of the person who invented the icebox.
+The inviting pressed cafe shop is crafted with reclaimed wood deriving from the home of the person who invented the icebox.
 In 2008, Press Coffee Roasters hosted Arizona’s very first latte art throwdowns.
 During balmy Arizona summers, patrons flock to this luxury coffee shop in order to cool off with its signature cold brew.
 The business also prides itself on its hot beverage offerings.
 Burgeoning java connoisseurs can hone their skills by taking the Coffee 101 course the business offers.
 In the class, you’ll learn the history of different types of coffee and how the journey from seed to cup creates the flavors you enjoy today.

 Jackson Hole Roasters – Jackson, Wyoming